adexzy1/number-format-helper/README.md

 3. Commit your changes: git commit -m 'Add new feature'
 4. Push to the branch: git push origin feature/new-feature
 5. Open a pull request.

+## License

+This project is licensed under the MIT License - see the ([LICENSE](https://github.com/adexzy1/number-format-helper/blob/main/LICENSE)) file for details.